Donna Redlick

 The third and final part of class hones in on working with personal dance phrases in relation with others, to create compositions in the moment.
 Kinesthetic empathy and attuning to one another is fore-grounded.
 Throughout the entire class we will move in relation to ourselves and in relation with others in order to support both a subjective and inter-subjective experience.
 There will be moments for self-reflection, sharing and dialogue.

 "I taught dance technique for many years, in 2012 I made a conscious decision to 'let go' of form to focus on emergence of form through concepts found in Laban/ Bartenieff Movement Studies, Developmental Movement and Structured Improvisation.
-I have been slowly and diligently developing my own methodology the last few years now formally referred to as Soma Dance Practice Methods®."
+I have been slowly and diligently developing my own methodology the last few years now formally referred to as Soma Dance Practice-Method®."

 - Donna Redlick